Funding / Partnerships

 CCRLA facilitates community-based research by establishing links between community partners and Laurier students and faculty researchers.
 They also organize a public lecture series and relevant workshops for community members, students, and faculty members.
 LSPIRG is proud to provide a significant amount of funding to CCRLA each year.

 A huge part of what we do is support students and community members in their advocacy initiatives.
 One of the ways we can provide support is through one-time funding requests.
 To submit an application, please click here.
-Some projects we helped fund in 2018 include:
+Check out all the projects we funded in the 2018-2019 year!

 TEXTILE Magazine, a new local media collective by and for marginalized voices

 Break Through the Stereotypes Awareness Week by the Accessible Learning Centre

 Unist’ot’en Film Screening Fundraiser hosted by a grassroots folks in KW

 UNDRIP Letter Writing Night organized by a group of Laurier Brantford Grad students